urbit/urbit.org-reloaded/content/using/operations/hosting.md

    ```
    $ screen -S urbit
    ```
- - This will start a screen session, we can now start up the Urbit ship in this session:
+ - This will start a screen session, we can now start up the Urbit ship from the `urbit` directory in this session:
    ```
-   $ ./urbit <ship_dir_name>
+   $ ./urbit-v0.10.8-linux64/urbit <ship_dir_name>
    ```
  - Then we can disconnect from the screen session and leave the ship running with `control-a d`
- - To get back into the screen sesssion:
+ - To get back into the screen session:
    ```
    $ screen -r
    ```